JaimeHyland/Mellifera/README.md

 ![CI logo](https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png)

 # Mellifera
-A simple B2C ecommerce website for the online sale of honey-bee-related equipment, materials, tools, consumables and packaging to English-speaking German hobby beekeepers.
+A simple B2C ecommerce website for the online sale of honey-bee-related equipment, materials, tools, consumables and packaging to German hobby beekeepers.

 Code Institute - Fifth Milestone Project: Under my interpretation, the requirements for this project would be satisfied as follows:

-Build a Full-Stack e-commerce website that facilitates the online sale of and payment for a range of beekeeping-related goods based on a business logic that reflects the variety and taxonomy of that range of goods, satisfying the expectations of both an imaginary online store owner and of their imaginary customers.
+Build a Full-Stack e-commerce website that facilitates the online sale of and payment for a range of beekeeping-related goods based on a business logic that reflects the variety and taxonomy of that range of goods, satisfying the expectations of both an imaginary online store owner and of their very real potential customers.

 I believe that completing such a project would satisfy the requirements listed for the fifth porfolio project in Code Institute's LMS, i.e. to show  an appropriate level of understanding on my part of a number of different concepts, technologies and disciplines related to Full-Stack programming in the e-commerce sector: